qleonardolp/xsens_mtw_driver-release/README.md

-# Xsens MTw driver for ROS2(Foxy)
+# Xsens MTw driver for ROS2 (Foxy/Humble)
 Migrate this project to ROS2.
 ---
 This project contains a driver on which the Xsens MTw sensors send the data in topics published through a node managing the connection with the Awinda base (USB port).
-Development based on [Xsens MTw SDK 4.6](https://www.xsens.com/mt-software-suite-mtw-awinda/).

 ### Hardware